FCOO/fcoo-application/README.md

 http://FCOO.gitlab.io/fcoo-application/demo/  **TODO: Link not working**

 ## Usage

+### Create main structure with menus on left-, right, top- or bottom-side

+See `src/fcoo-application-main.js` and `src/fcoo-application-top-menu.js` for documentation on how to create main structure and top-menu

 ### Namespace `window.fcoo`
 All global variables, methods, and options in the package is located in namespace `window.fcoo`